Your data stays

 Account & billing

-We use Clerk for authentication and Convex as our backend.
+We use Google Sign-In for authentication and Convex as our backend.
 The only personal data stored server-side is:

-- Your email address (for sign-in and account recovery)
+- Your name and email address (from your Google profile, for sign-in and account recovery)

 - Subscription status (managed by Stripe — we never see your card details)